Kajak i det sydfynske øhav

 Explore the coast of North Fyn

-The long coastline of North Fyn is also worth a visit, if you feel it is time to bring out the kayak.
-You can visit some of the best and most child-friendly beaches and this is also great conditions for water activities as kayaking and SUP.
+The long coastline of North Fyn is also worth a visit if you feel it's time to bring out the kayak.
+You can visit some of the best and most child-friendly beaches, and this also makes for great conditions for water activities such as kayaking and SUP.
 Read more about beach life on North Fyn right here.

 If you want a little more action, the water at Flyvesandet is the perfect place for kitesurfing.
 There are also plenty of beautiful places to visit in the North Fyn nature – for example uninhabited islands and beautiful nature areas along the coast.